4 Ways to Support Women Going Through The Menopause in the Workplace

 3. Introduce a policy or guidance documents

-Menopausal employees need to see that their employer recognises their symptoms and the hardships they can put you under.
+Menopausal employees need to see that their employer recognises their symptoms and the hardships they can put them under.
 Gather helpful information and support and create a guidance document that can be shared throughout the organisation.
 Aim to show your commitment to:

 - Adjustments to working conditions